 Filming on university property is permitted only if it does not interfere with normal university business and previously scheduled events.

-A license to film on university property for commercial or non-news purposes must be obtained prior to filming.
-View a sample license (120 KB PDF).
-The issuing of a license is coordinated through the University of Hawaii Public Relations and Special Events Office (PRSE) and the Office of Risk Management (ORM).
+A license to film on university property for commercial and non-news purposes must be obtained prior to filming.
+The issuing of a license is coordinated through the University of Hawaiʻi Broadcast/Film/Public Information Officer, the Office of Risk Management, the university's Office of General Counsel and the Office of the Vice President for Administration.

-To begin the process, submit a film request application (111 KB PDF) to PRSE.
-PRSE will review the application in conjunction with the appropriate campus or facility and work with the applicant to ensure university requirements are met prior to issuing the license.
+To begin the process, submit a film request application to the UH Office of Communications.
+The application will be reviewed in conjunction with the appropriate campus or facility and work with the applicant to ensure university requirements are met prior to issuing the license.

-The license is issued by the Office of Risk Management (ORM) once all conditions are met to the satisfaction of the university.
+The license is issued by the Office of the Vice President for Administration once all conditions are met to the satisfaction of the university.